Robot-Fromage/ULIS/documentation/manual/AnatomyOfAFeature.md

         + And there's another expression leaning against iPolicy ( "src_roi == src_rect" ) which evaluates to a bool, and that states wether the scheduling actually allows Chunks Jobs if requested.
 The logic behind that being that only if the whole block is to be cleared, we can expect its data to be totally contiguous and slice it into chunks to feed the threads.
 Otherwise, Scanlines Jobs will be preferred.
     - We push the newly created FCommand object into the Command Queue at the same time.

-What happens inside an FCommand or what happends inside the FCommandQueue is not relevant for the purpose of implementing a new feature, so let's focus on that part.
+What happens inside an FCommand or what happends inside the FCommandQueue is not relevant for the purpose of implementing a new feature, so let's focus on the feature.
 What is interesting to notice here is that we used the mScheduleClear member from the contextual dispatch table, and that we mention a FSimpleBufferCommandArgs object, so let us have a look at that.

 ---